ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 ### CUDA

 For all the additional software packages the proper CUDA toolkits with the newest driver for your graphics card need to be installed.

+To install CUDA you can use the package manager of your OS.
+For that you will probably need to add the repositories with CUDA for your specific OS.

+#### CentOS 7

+A description of how to install a specific CUDA version for CentOS 7 is available [here](https://linuxconfig.org/how-to-install-nvidia-cuda-toolkit-on-centos-7-linux).

 ### MotionCor2